robinmanuelthiel/microcommunication/README.md

 The project consists of

-- An API Backend, that exposes port `8080`
+- An API Backend, written in .NET Core, exposes port `8080`
-- A Web Frontend, that exposes port `80`
+- A Web Frontend, written in .NET Core, exposes port `80`
-  - Connects to the API Backend for getting random numbers using the `RandomApiHost` environment variable

 ## Make it run